Senior Care in Burlington

 1 - Promote and Encourage Independence in Activities of Daily Living (ADLs)

-Occupational therapy for seniors primarily focuses on helping Seniors overcome their limitations and challenges thereby focusing on what the individual is still capable of doing, rather than what they cannot do.
+At our clinic in Burlington, occupational therapy for seniors focuses primarily on helping them overcome limitations so they can focus on what they’re still capable of doing, rather than what they cannot do.
 Below are some examples of how an occupational therapist may work with a senior to help them perform their daily routines:

 2 - Promote Home Safety and Recommend Modifications